Prathamesh-B/chess-stats-readme/README.md

   schedule:
     # Runs at 12am IST
     - cron: "30 18 * * *"
+  workflow_dispatch: # Run workflow manually (without waiting for the cron to be called), through the Github Actions Workflow page directly
 jobs:
   update-readme:
     name: Update readme with chess stats